Faster shortest-path algorithms using the acyclic-connected tree: Conclusion

 \subsection{Future Work}

-Our results demonstrate that, even on this classical and fundamental problem, new graph ideas can still lead to new insight.
-Among other things, we highlight how despite the important progress on the complexity of the distance ordering problem (DO), the---arguably more natural---SSSP problem is open in many cases.
-The fact that a combination of simple linear-time graph algorithms can lead to non-trivial advances on this problem suggest that there is room for significant progress in future work.
-The direct follow-up questions are the following:
+Our results demonstrate that even on this classical and fundamental problem, new graph ideas can still lead to new insights.
+Among other things, we highlight how, despite the important progress on the complexity of DO, the arguably more natural SSSP problem is open in many cases.
+The fact that a combination of well-known linear-time graph algorithms can lead to non-trivial advances on this problem suggest that there is room for significant progress in future work.
+Direct follow-up questions are as follows.

 First, classifying the classes of graphs with bounded nesting width is important.
-In a sense, these graphs are `somewhat acyclic' (generalising the DAG case), and as a result, SSSP can be solved in linear time.
+In a sense, these graphs are `somewhat acyclic', generalising DAGs, and as a result, SSSP can be solved in linear time.
 As the example in this paper illustrate, these classes of graphs are surprisingly rich, and are therefore worth classifying.
 Second, it would be interesting to understand the frequency that graphs with low nesting width occur in (sparse) random graphs.
-Thirdly, our approach is entirely structural and does not depend on the arc weights.
-This resembles \emph{universal optimality} in the sense of \cite{haeupler2023universal}.
-Our results could be a first step towards building a universally optimal algorithm for SSSP, similar to the results of \cite{haeupler2023universal} for DO.
-Fourthly, and similarly, our independence from weights could be relevant in application domains where, for example, the weights can change over time but the graph topology does not.
+Third, our approach is entirely structural and does not depend on the arc weights.
+This resembles \emph{universal optimality} in the sense of \cite{haeupler2024universal}.
+Our results could be a first step towards building a universally optimal algorithm for SSSP, similar to the results of \cite{haeupler2024universal} for DO.
+Fourth, there are several related problems to SSSP, such as graphs with stochastic transitions between nodes, that could potentially apply our method for improved performance.
+Fifth, our independence from weights could also be relevant in application domains where, for example, the weights can change over time but the graph topology does not.
 One motivating example is road networks, where traffic conditions change over time.